 Tip: Buy Admission Passes Online to Save Time

 If you don't want to wait and are willing to pay a bit extra, it's possible to book both VIP darshan and aarti online.
 Darshan costs 200 rupees.
 It's 600 rupees for the morning aarti (Kakada aarti), and 400 rupees for the noon, evening and night aarti.
-These are the new rates, effective from March 2016.
 Visit the Shri Sai Baba Sansthan Trust Online Services website to make bookings.
 Entry is through Gate 1 (VIP gate).
 You can also get darshan tickets at the VIP gate, except on Thursdays.

 Where to Stay